Jang Jin

+Early life and education

+Jang Jin was born February 24, 1971 in Seoul, South Korea.
+Although Jang initially focused on becoming a musician in middle school, after seeing his first theater play in his freshman year of high school he changed his focus and acted in more than 40 plays, receiving good reviews and awards.
+This experience prompted him to major in theater studies at Seoul Institute of the Arts in 1989.

 Career

-Jang dreamed of becoming a musician in middle school, but his ambition changed when he saw his first theater play in his freshman year of high school.
-As a high school student, he acted in more than 40 plays, receiving good reviews and a few awards for his performances.
-After majoring in theater studies at Seoul Institute of the Arts, he joined the writing team for the SBS variety show Good Friends in the mid-1990s.
-He created his own portion Hollywood Message, which he wrote and edited by himself, where he would take famous scenes from some of the most popular Hollywood films showing in theaters, and make parodies, add silly popups, mix scenes from different films together to form a bizarre, unique collage of images.
+After finishing his degree he joined the writing team for the SBS variety show Good Friends in the mid-1990s.
+Through this show he created Hollywood Message, which he wrote and edited by himself, where he would take famous scenes from some of the most popular Hollywood films showing in theaters, and make parodies, add silly popups, mix scenes from different films together to form a bizarre, unique collage of images.
 Because of his contribution, ratings for the show surged to unexpected heights.

-In January 1995, Jang entered newspaper daily The Chosun Ilbo's annual literary contest with Cheonho-dong Crossroad, his first full-fledged script.
+In January 1995, Jang entered The Chosun Ilbo's annual literary contest with Cheonho-dong Crossroad, his first full-fledged script.
 Using three characters which would feature in most of his theater plays and early films (Hwa-yi, Dal-soo and Deok-bae), his new and creative brand of storytelling won over the judges, who awarded him the top prize.
-He wrote his first stage play Heotang ("labor in vain") at the age of 21 while serving his military duty, and his followup Clumsy People, not only granted him much praise, but was also a big success, and allowed actress Song Chae-hwan to win the Best Actress Award at the Seoul Theater Festival.
-At the same time, he was helping adapt Song Jae-hee's original into what became A Hot Roof, a feminist comedy where a group of women from all walks of life protest their position in society from the roof of a building, while their husbands and the rest of the city try to cope with all that in the midst of one of the hottest summers Korea had ever seen.
+He wrote his first stage play Heotang ("labor in vain") at the age of 21 while serving his military duty, and his followup Clumsy People, not only granted him praise, but was also a success that resulted in actress Song Chae-hwan winning the Best Actress Award at the Seoul Theater Festival.
+At the same time, he was helping to adapt Song Jae-hee's original into what became A Hot Roof, a feminist comedy where a group of women from all walks of life protest their position in society from the roof of a building, while their husbands and the rest of the city try to cope with all that in the midst of one of the hottest summers Korea had ever seen.

 It would take another few years before Jang could start working full-time in Chungmuro, but during that time, he built a reputation as one of the most brilliant theater directors in the country, with unique scripts and characters who came across as real even in the most surreal of situations.
 His 1997 play Taxi Driver was a huge success, displaying his wit and talent for snappy dialogue.
 The original starred Choi Min-sik as Deok-bae, a taxi driver from the countryside who decides to come to the city, buys a private taxi after his mother sold some land, and hopes to finally make a change in his miserable life.